Dodge Daytona: 1987–1988

 For 1987, the Daytona was restyled externally, and featured pop-up headlights.
 New in 1987 was a Shelby Z trim level with an available Chrysler developed Turbo II intercooled version of the 2.2 L Chrysler K engine, as well as a heavy-duty A555 transaxle with Getrag gears.
 The engine produces 174 hp and 200 lbft of torque.
 The Shelby Z also featured numerous suspension upgrades, including a larger diameter front sway bar and disc brakes on all four wheels.
 This version was sold in Europe under the name Chrysler GS Turbo II.
 A more luxury-oriented Pacifica trim line was also added to replace the Chrysler Laser, which was dropped in mid-year 1986.
-Among the optional equipment included a leather interior, eight-way power enthusiast driver's seat (with mechanical thigh and lumbar controls), digital instrument cluster, and a 12-button trip computer (with instant fuel ratings as well as trip averages and estimated travel times).
+Among the optional equipment was a leather interior, eight-way power enthusiast driver's seat (with mechanical thigh and lumbar controls), digital-instrument cluster, and a twelve-button trip computer (with instant fuel ratings as well as trip averages and estimated-travel times).
 In 1988, the C/S package was revived.
-However, this time the C/S was only available on the base model Daytona.
+However, this time the C/S was only available on the base-model Daytona.
 In order to reduce weight and produce a lighter Daytona, the C/S came without the ground effects and other features that were on the Shelby.
 The AGB model C/S had a Turbo I 2.2 L engine, which was available with either an automatic or manual transmission.

 Decepzione

 Following the Chrysler takeover of Lamborghini, product programs general manager Jack Stavana introduced a program to fit a Lamborghini Jalpa V8 into a Daytona.
 The motor was linked to an all-wheel drive (AWD) system designed by Lotus UK and the car was called the Decepzione.
-Despite its performance and media buzz generated by articles in Car and Driver magazine, the project was discontinued because of the engine's oil pan having just 1.5 in of ground clearance, necessitated by the comparatively tall engine block.
+Despite its performance and media buzz generated by articles in Automobile magazine, the project was discontinued because of the engine's oil pan having just 1.5 in of ground clearance, necessitated by the comparatively tall engine block.